utilmeta/utilmeta-py/docs/en/tutorials/bmi-calc.md

         return 'world'
 ```

 Here you can see the simplest UtilMeta API, which uses a `@api.get` decorator to indicate that it is a GET method.
-The decorator does not specify a path, so the path to the interface is the name of the function.
+The decorator does not specify a path, so the path of the API is the name of the function (`/hello`).

 We write the BMI calculation API as follows
 ```python